- Arts and Design»

 Flowers In A Vase

-Fill the vase three fourths of the way up.
+Fill the vase until it is two thirds full.
 Add one to two teaspoons of sugar and stir.
 The sugar will help the flowers drink the water more efficiently.
 Arrange and place your flowers into your vase.
 Give the flowers some space if you can.
-Flowers touching other flowers usually die faster than those with some air space.
-Let your leaves naturally fill in the empty spaces, giving a natural look to your arrangement.
+Flowers touching other flowers usually die faster than those with their own space.
+Let your leaves naturally fill the empty spaces, giving a natural look to your arrangement.
 When you are satisfied with the display, gently pour more water into your vase so that most of the stems are below the water surface.
 Over time, the water level will decrease.
 The stems should never be without water.
 Add water as needed.

 Be Creative With Your Arrangement